Ola

 Googless team created the most annoying plugin.

-The ad campaign promises that Googless plugin will work by blocking Google services don't the websites visited by the user.
-In reality, that means blocking the website altogether since escaping Google in today's web surfing experience is practically impossible.
-Businesses, entrepreneurs but also regular internet users at the mercy of one unstoppable tech giant.
+The ad campaign promises that the Googless plugin will work by blocking Google services on the websites visited by the user.
+In reality, that means blocking the website altogether, which is the only way one could actually have a Googless experience visiting a site with implemented Google services.
+This experience is meant to illustrate the impossible task of escaping Google in today's web surfing experience.
+Businesses, entrepreneurs and regular internet users at the mercy of one unstoppable tech giant.

 We anticipate users will quickly get annoyed not being able to browse the web freely.
 Once the users are done using our plug-in, they are offered to learn more about the world of online monopolies.
 The plug-in works to spark frustration and offer to channel it to message (via our site) representatives in EU to further complain about the lack of alternatives.